chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/PedalTools.jpg" alt="CK" style="width:6%;margin:0px 0px 0px 25px">

-The Editing Toolbar includes commands to:

-* Adjust note chaining
-* Show or hide note velocities for editing
-* Show or hide chords
-* Group and ungroup notes into chords
-* Add or remove regions where the sustain or soft pedal are pressed
-* Automatically adjust the start times of chord notes with respect to top chord note
-* Automatically adjust chord note velocities with respect to top chord note
-* Get Help - Open the Concert keyboardist documentation in your default web browser.

-**Selecting Notes**: Many commands act on "selected notes".
-To select a range of notes move the mouse pointer to anywhere not on a note bar, press the left mouse button and drag over the heads of notes to be selected and release the mouse button.
-The head of each selected note will be surrounded by a white box.
-To clear the selection click anywhere there is not a note bar.

 ### Editing Note Start Times and Durations

 ### Editing Note Velocities

 ## Menu Commands

 * File Menu

-    About... : Information about Concert Keyboardist (currently unimplemented)
+    **About Concert keyboardist** ... : Gives copyright information and information about the verision number of this copy of Concert Keyboardist.

-    Open... : Open a file.
+    **Open**... : Open a file.
 Either normal midi files, extension .mid, or Concert Keyboardist files can be opened.
 A CK file also has an extension of .mid but has [ck] added just before the extension.

-    Open Recent File : The ten most recently opened files are shown.
+    **Open Recent File** : The ten most recently opened files are shown.

-    Save : Save the current file as a CK file.
+    **Save** : Save the current file as a CK file.
 If this file was opened a normal midi fileacs, is is converted to a CK file when saved.
 The file retains the same tracks as the original midi file but has some extra tracks containing extra information as system exclusive blocks.

-    Save As... : Brings up a prompt to save your work as a file with a different name.
+    **Save As**... : Brings up a prompt to save your work as a file with a different name.

-    Audio and Midi Settings...
+    **Audio and Midi Settings**...
 Choose the midi input and output channels.
 The audio settings are currently not used.
 On Macintosh CK also automatically creates input and output midi ports called ConcertKeyboardist that can used used by other software such as a Digital Audio Workstation (DAW or softsynth) to receive midi from Concert keyboardist.

-    Tracks... : Show the tracks in the score.
+    **Tracks**... : Show the tracks in the score.
 Tracks can be marked as active or inactive.
 Inactive tracks are not displayed and ignored while playing.
 This is especially useful for multitimbral music where there are many instruments.

 * Edit Menu

-    Undo : Undo most recent command.
+    **Undo** : Undo most recent command.
 Can be performed repeatedely to undo more than one command.
-Only currently works for the set and unset target note commands, and the chain command.
 Keyboard shorcut: Cmd+z.

-    Redo : Redo the most recent undone command.
+    **Redo** : Redo the most recent undone command.
 Can be performed repeatedely to redo more than one undone command.
 Keyboard shortcut: Shift+Cmd+z.

-    Play/Pause : Ready the score for playing, or stop it playing.
-The keyboard shortcut is spacebar (no modifier key).
+    **Play/Pause** : Ready the score for playing, or stop it playing.
+The keyboard shortcut for Play and Pause is the spacebar.

-    Listen : Listen to the score starting at the note after the Current Time Line.
+    **Listen** : Listen to the score starting at the note after the Current Time Line.
 Press the spacebar to stop.
 When listening is stopped the transport is returned to the place where listening started.
 You can use this to listen to a passage to get a feel for it before playing it yourself.
 Same as the Listen toolbar button.
 Keyboard shortcut is "=" (no modifier key).

-* Sequence: Not currently used

-* Window: Not currently used
+    Show Edit Toolbar : Toggles the hiding and showing of the edit toolbar.
+This is the same as the equivalent toolbar button.

+    Hide Measure Lines : Toggles the hiding and showing of the measure and beat lines on the score.
+The reason you may want to do this is that most midi files that were recorded by a live performer do not have their notes aligned to the beat or measure lines.
+They were simply recorded at some constant tempo with the played note occuring in no particular relatinship to the measures of the nominal tempo.
+You can identify a midi file like this when the notes seem to bear no relationship to the beats and measure.
+The numerical tempo is also almost always constant at some value like 120 beats per minute.
+For files like this it's usually better to hide the beat and measure lines to remove clutter and avoid confusion at you play, where you might be expecting the lines to be relevant.
+If you turn off beat and measure lines this property is saved with the [CK].mid file and retained next time it is opened.

 ## Licenses and Copyrights